shashwatanand29/Embedded-System-and-IoT-Based-Testing-Kit/README.md

 ## 📁 Files Included

-Individual Codes are uploaded to the root
+Individual Codes are uploaded to the root.
+I have used ESP32 here, so the codes are for the same.